SHUBHADEEP-MONDAL/ai-iot-website/content/authors/suman-choudhury/_index.md

 - Graduate Students
 ---

-Suman is an integrated M.Tech-PhD scholar working on Computer Vision for Autonomous Vehicles at the AI & IoT Lab at CSIR-CMERI, Durgapur.
+Suman is an integrated M.Tech-PhD scholar working on computer vision-based scene understanding in autonomous vehicles.
 He has been selected for the [ACM India Anveshan Setu Fellowship 2024-2025](https://www.acm.org/articles/acm-india-bulletins/2024/announcing-acm-india-anveshan-setu-fellows) to work with [Prof. Prerana Mukherjee](https://www.jnu.ac.in/content/prerana).